klahrich/chiefhustler/content/diary/investing-diary-0005.md

 **Opportunities such as these exist because some people are constrained in ways that you're not.**

-If you want to explore this topic further, [here](https://open.spotify.com/episode/3xRzgGnYZQFMQLLB0JmEmn) is an amazing ValueHive podcast episode with Dan McMurtie you can listen to.
+If you want to explore this topic further, check out [this](https://open.spotify.com/episode/3xRzgGnYZQFMQLLB0JmEmn) amazing ValueHive podcast episode with Dan McMurtie, PM at [Tyro Partners](https://www.tyropartners.com/).

 So what is the take-away for us, simple mortal investors?